top of page

 beautiful.

-- Morning Session (10 AM – 1 PM): Ideal for children ages 6–11, focusing on exploration and project based learning, to build skills.
+• Morning Session (10 AM – 1 PM): Ideal for children ages 6–11, focusing on exploration and project‑based learning to build foundational skills.
+A perfect choice for summer kids activities in Mui Wo that encourage playful discovery.

-- Afternoon Session (2 PM – 5 PM): Designed for teens ages 12–17, emphasizing technique, skill development, process journaling, and portfolio building.
+• Afternoon Session (2 PM – 5 PM): Designed for teens ages 12–17, emphasizing technique, skill development, process journaling, and portfolio building.
+These are true Hong Kong ceramics workshops for teens, giving young artists a path toward advanced practice.

 By the end of camp, students leave with a 4–5 piece personal collection of functional and sculptural works — all fired to 1220°C, lead-free and food safe.